Tata Steel: High Court Continues Interim Protection For Tax Demand Notices Until January 8

 Regulatory Compliance

-The company has made this disclosure in compliance with Regulations 30 and 51 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The transaction follows the earlier CCI approval that cleared regulatory hurdles for the acquisition.
+Tata Steel made this disclosure in compliance with Regulations 30 and 51 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The company had previously disclosed the receipt of the show cause notice and has now updated stakeholders following the management's evaluation of the favourable order.

 Historical Stock Returns for Tata Steel